-The Company is currently at various levels of field examination with respect to audits by the IRS, as well as New York State and New York City, for tax years 2009-2012 and 2007-2014, respectively.
-During 2017, the Company agreed to proposed adjustments associated with the expected closure of the field audits for tax years 2006-2008.
+The Company is currently at various levels of field examination with respect to audits by the IRS, as well as New York State and New York City, for tax years 2009-2016 and 2007-2014, respectively.

-The Company believes that the resolution of the above tax matters will not have a material effect on the statement of financial condition or cash flows, although a resolution could have a material impact in the statement of financial condition or cash flows and effective tax rate for any period in which such resolution occurs.
+The Company believes that the resolution of the above tax matters will not have a material effect on the statements of financial condition, although a resolution could have a material impact in the statements of financial condition and effective tax rate for any period in which such resolution occurs.